 All this "how" and "why" information is great, but don’t forget to complement it with what the impact has been on the business, team, clients, staff, etc. Are there measurable outcomes?

 Can these measurable outcomes be summarised in numbers and percentages?
 The judges are risk and actuarial professionals so data generally goes down well!

 (7) Know your audience

-Speaking of judges, we are delighted that over 30 judges (who hold senior positions at UK and European re/insurers) have kindly agreed to read all the entries and cast their votes on who should receive an InsuranceERM Award.
+Speaking of judges, we are delighted that our judging panel have kindly agreed to read all the entries and cast their votes on who should receive an InsuranceERM Award.
 Please be mindful they do this in their own time, so grab their attention quickly and try to stick to the word counts.